K24113377/Image-Guided-Coursework/README.md

 2. Source the workspace and run the robot subscriber node
 3. Verify planned execution in RViz or on a physical robot (if connected)

+## Known Issue and Workaround

+While an OpenIGTLink connection was successfully established between 3D Slicer and ROS2 (with the connector status showing as "Connected"), the transform messages were not received by ROS2 as expected.
+As a workaround, the final pose was manually published using the `ros2 topic pub` command on the `/IGTL_TRANSFORM_IN` topic.
+This simulated the transform that would have been sent by Slicer, allowing successful trajectory execution via MoveIt2.
+Future debugging may focus on message formatting or OpenIGTLink bridge compatibility.

+---

 ## Dependencies

 - 3D Slicer (v5.8.1)